Events

 Join Lindsay Marie Morris at an upcoming event—or invite her to speak at yours.

-In addition to author talks and book signings, Lindsay is available to present on topics related to historical fiction, personal narrative, and the craft of writing.
-She welcomes invitations from libraries, bookstores, literary festivals, writing groups, book clubs, nonprofits, and academic institutions.
-Whether leading a lecture, moderating a discussion, or participating in a panel, Lindsay brings thought-provoking insights, practical advice, and a deep passion for storytelling rooted in history.
+Along with author talks and signings, Lindsay presents on historical fiction, personal narrative, and the craft of writing.
+She welcomes invitations from libraries, bookstores, festivals, book clubs, conferences, and more—bringing practical advice, fresh insights, and a passion for storytelling.

 Join Lindsay for "Beneath the Sicilian Stars," an evening aperitivo and book chat at Convivio in San Diego at 6:30 p.m. on September 18.
 Enjoy small bites and vino before settling in for selected readings from Lindsay's novels, a Q&A, and a book signing.
 Come for the conversation—stay for the stories.
 RSVP here.